New tax cuts are “pending” and investment diversification as an asset protection strategy is more important than ever.

 IRS Section 1031 Like-Kind Exchanges – 1031 exchange tax deferral is available on sale if the net proceeds are reinvested in a qualifying “like kind” replacement property generally within 6 months of the sale.
 The theory of tax deferral is that it is more of a theoretical gain if the investment continues in similar replacement property. read more…

 We offer flat fee services.

 You can tailor your estate plan to your needs and your budget.
 We also offer a free consultation to all prospective clients.
 All we ask is that you complete our Confidential Estate Planning Questionnaire.
-Ask us to send it to you now by replying in our “comments” section.
+Call or email us today for the questionnaire and to make an appointment for a consultation.

 Welcome our new associate Maria Therese Fujiye!

 Maria Therese is native to the Pacific Northwest and received her Juris Doctorate from Seattle University School of Law in 2016.
 During law school, Maria Therese worked as an editorial assistant for a small editing company and externed in the legal department at the Allen Institute for Brain Science.
 She also co-authored a book chapter exploring the utility of certification marks on public health.